Thmen89/pacmanTM/README.md

 # Rails Pacman webapp
 Ruby on rails webapp to play pacman in single player and multiplayer mode.
-Currently in development.
+Fork for usage on Ugreen Nas systems (Linux) via Portainer.
+Multiplayer also now includes ghosts and is functional.

 ![Landing Page](./app/assets/images/landing-page.png)